Scandalous Justice Part 2: The Absence of Biblical Due Process in the Stephen Sizer Antisemitism Scandal

 In October 2016, Inter-Varsity Press withdrew Sizer’s books from sale, returning the publishing rights to Sizer himself.

 In contrast to earlier and later book withdrawals—books by, respectively, Peter O’Brien and Steve Timmis—IVP didn’t issue a public statement explaining its decision.
-But IVP’s disassociation from Sizer became public knowledge and was briefly mentioned in Evangelicals Now in January 2017 (true to form, the EN report failed to reference the accusations of antisemitism against Sizer).
-IVP’s silence about its decision was highly regrettable, and it could be compared to the equally regrettable silence of CEM when it suspended Sizer in 2015.
-In the absence of any statement from IVP, the door was left open to another publisher to reissue Sizer’s books without having to explain itself — which is exactly what happened.
+But IVP’s disassociation from Sizer became public knowledge and was briefly mentioned in Evangelicals Now in January 2017 (true to form, the EN report failed to explain the context for IVP’s decision: the antisemitism allegations against Sizer made by multiple Jewish community groups).

 Read more about IVP’s role in the Sizer scandal here.